The views expressed by the host on this show, documented to be almost always right, 98.8% of the time.

 It's a democratic country, and so the people are clamoring.

-Look at the here's the thing.
+Look at, here's the thing.

-I I last time the wage and price controls happened, 1972 with Nixon.
+When you're going to freeze interest rates, last time the wage and price controls happened, 1972 with Nixon.

 And the oil prices were going through the roof and so forth.

-The employers said, Well, we love this.
+The employers said, well, we love this.

 But I go to the grocery store and I'd see brand new cuts of beef that I never saw before.

-Well, after the price control went into effect, the price controls were affect on items at that moment, but anything new.
+Well, after the price control went into effect, the price controls were effect on items at that moment, but anything new, no price control on it.

 And so people will find ways around this.